 Yes, it is.
 It is an area that can slow you down as a writer.
 Who among us hasn’t struggled to locate a scene we wrote roughly, randomly… now we can’t find it and even the search isn’t bringing it up.

-This is more likely to happen as you write more if you have more than one story / series in the works then you have more to misfile, mis-save or worse, accidentally delete.
+This is more likely to happen as you build up your writing.
+If you have more than one story/series in the works then you have more to misfile, to mis-save or worse, accidentally delete.

 Maybe you are just working on one novel, or just two, eventually, you will have more and starting a system NOW will be better than hacking your way through later on (trust me, because it’s what I had to do…and am still doing regarding older stories!)